Kev-gp/published-notes/content/Blogs/Why Write.md

 Looking at my journal that lay before me, the contrast is striking.
 The written words flow freely without restraint.
 I write because I want to and I let my handwriting go loose, allowing the reflective process of journaling to remain unstifled.

-My small, unassuming notebook also serves a different purpose: notetaking.
+My small, unassuming notebook also serves to take down notes.
 Not just notes from lectures but books, videos, and podcasts I find online.
 I’d often struggle to remember what I’ve read, which makes me ask:

 > Why bother reading stacks of books and watching a whole list of videos if they keep slipping through my mental grasp?

 Nowadays my notebook acts as a trusty companion I carry with me everywhere I go, always there to capture fleeting thoughts and keep them safe until I could act on them.

 Notebooks are versatile, be it in digital or physical form.
 A powerful assistant to my work or studies, or a journal for self-reflection, it’s in writing that I find relief, a way to effectively organise my thoughts, and make them permanent.
-Parsing through my notes I wonder; how does writing shape the way we think and feel?
+Parsing through my notes I sometimes wonder; how does writing shape the way we think and feel?

 ## Writing for productivity